Bessel function: Bessel functions of the second kind: Y_{α}

 Both J_{α}(x) and Y_{α}(x) are holomorphic functions of x on the complex plane cut along the negative real axis.
 When α is an integer, the Bessel functions J are entire functions of x.
 If x is held fixed at a non-zero value, then the Bessel functions are entire functions of α.

-The Bessel functions of the second kind when α is an integer is an example of the second kind of solution in Fuchs's theorem.
+The Bessel functions of the second kind, when α is an integer, are an example of the second kind of solution in Fuchs's theorem.